alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingserviceadapter.rst

 .. note:: For the SAML compliance tool, use :ref:`self-signed certificates <generateSelfSignedCertificates>`.

-If you want to use a root certificate authority for your matching service that isn’t in the above table, raise a ticket with us by sending an email to idasupport+onboarding@digital.cabinet-office.gov.uk.
+If you want to use a root certificate authority for your matching service that isn’t in the above table, raise a ticket with us by sending an email to idasupport@digital.cabinet-office.gov.uk.
 We’ll review your chosen root certificate authority before adding it to this list.

 When you raise a ticket, indicate the chain of trust with your SSL/TLS certificate.
 You'll also need the chain of trust when you configure your server.